Kashomon/otre/README.md

 otre-baduk
 ==========

-Core libraries for Go/Baduk for Otre
+Core libraries for Go/Baduk for Otre.